History of the Jews in North East England: Sunderland

 The Sunderland Beth Hamedrash was established in Villiers St in about 1890 which is still standing.
 In 1930 it moved to a purpose-built building in Mowbray Road.
 It closed in 1984.
 The building is no longer extant.

 The Sunderland Talmudical College, a Haredi yeshiva founded in the city in 1945, relocated to Gateshead in 1990.

 The North-East Joel Intract Memorial Home for Aged Jews was opened in Sunderland in 1963 and closed in 1998.

 The Jewish community in Sunderland has fallen to very few in recent years.

 Hartlepool

-The Jewish faith in Hartlepool in the 20th century was at an incredible decline.
-The only known Jewish synagogue in the years prior to the year 2000 was led by Rabbi Robinson, a converted Catholic.
-The synagogue closed some time around 2003.
+Hartlepool attracted a small Jewish community during the Victorian period.
+The community constructed a synagogue in 1871.
+It closed permanently in 1960 and was demolished by 1975.
+The nearby cemetery is called Spion Kop Cemetery.
+The Hartlepool council now holds all records and maintains the cemetery.